skafos/skafossdk/docs/example_usage/env_setup.rst

 ======================
 All model version management utilities require you to identify which organization, application, and model you would like to access.
-If you are unsure of these details, you can use :func:`skafos.summary()` to discover that information provided an API Token (as described above).
+If you are unsure of these details, you can use :func:`skafos.summary()` to discover that information provided you have set an API Token (as described above).

 .. sourcecode:: python